How To Pack And Survive A Long Haul Flight

 - Spare pair of clothes – a fact of travel is checked bags do go missing.
 A spare pair of clean underwear, tshirt and socks can go a long way just in case

-- Neck pillow – this will help you needing chiropractic treatment.
+- Neck pillow – this will help you needing chiropractic treatment on arrival.

 Dress for flying

 If sitting on your toosh for 15 hours then you want to be comfortable in doing so.
-Consider a pair of pants or jeans that are not too tight, a t-shirt or loose polo and always have a jumper or jacket that can be easily taken on and off.
+Consider a pair of pants or jeans that are not too tight, a t-shirt or loose polo and always have a jumper, hoodie or jacket that can be easily taken on and off.

 You want to be comfortable when moving in your seat and don’t want anything too clingy or that will twist around you.
 There is not always blankets available and the temperature of an aircraft is unpredictable but generally, it’s cooler.
 A spare clean t-shirt for either when you arrive or in the case your bag goes missing is advisable – or for the occasion when you open your salad dressing and due to the pressure of the aircraft it explodes over you staining the only shirt you have until you see your suitcase again…… it happened to a friend 🙂